Candidates, Elections,

 Politics As a Media Commodity

-principally since I the presidential election of 1980.
-Ronald
+the media industry principally since I the presidential election

-Many individuals who had made their careers by selling Pepsi-Cola
+advertising.
+Many individuals who had made their careers by selling

-and other products turned their talents to packaging the candidate.
+Pepsi-Cola and other products turned their talents to packaging

-President Reagan's reelection campaign of 1984.
-George Bush's
+refined for President Reagan's reelection campaign of 1984.
+George

-campaign managers fine-tuned these techniques further in 1988.
+Bush's campaign managers fine-tuned these techniques further in

-In all three elections, the Democrats had yet to learn how to
+1988.
+In all three elections, the Democrats had yet to learn how

-The technology of persuasion used in American electoral politics
+are far reaching.
+The technology of persuasion used in American

 Modern elections can be understood as agents of legitimation and